How to Use Winston AI for Text Analysis

 | Monitored websites | 0 | 0 | 0 | 1 | 1 |

-The Essential and Essential (Plagiarism) plans are not interchangeable — they are designed for different use cases.
-Essential focuses on AI detection; Essential (Plagiarism) replaces AI detection with plagiarism checking.
+The Essential AI plan and the Essential Plagiarism (discontinued) plan are not interchangeable — they were designed for different use cases.
+Essential AI focuses on AI detection; the Essential Plagiarism (discontinued) plan replaces AI detection with plagiarism checking.
 If you need both, you will need to upgrade to Advanced or Elite.

 Credit Top-Ups (Elite Only)

-On Essential, Essential (Plagiarism), and Advanced plans, once your monthly credits are used up, you wait until the next billing cycle.
+On Essential AI, the Essential Plagiarism (discontinued) plan, and Advanced plans, once your monthly credits are used up, you wait until the next billing cycle.
 Elite plan users can purchase additional credits at any time using the Get more credits link in the top navigation bar — no waiting required.